stevenchen3/druid-ftp-exporter/README.md

-# Druid to FTP streaming
+# Transfer data from Druid to FTP via streams

-Convert Druid raw data to CSV and stream to FTP
+Convert Druid segments (raw data) to CSV format and send to FTP server via streams.